sytem/esport-templates/README.md

 How to install and use:

 Copy these files to subfolder of your templates-folder.
+These can be used like flash templates, data from client as xml (not json)

+testFrame.html can be used for offline testing layouts with browser.
+Do not use internet-server, there are no checks for input data at the moment.